MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 ### Update to 2102 fails during pre-update checks for AKS/ACR

 - Applicable: This issue applies to Azure Kubernetes Service (AKS) and Azure Container Registry (ACR) private preview customers who plan to upgrade to 2102 or apply any hotfixes.
 - Remediation: Uninstall AKS and ACR prior to updating to 2102, or prior to applying any hotfixes after updating to 2102.
-Please restart the update after uninstalling these services.
+Restart the update after uninstalling these services.
 - Occurrence: Any stamp that has ACR or AKS installed will experience this failure.

 ## Portal